0xadada/0xadada.github.io/_posts/2015-08-15-raspec-impreza.md

 The goal I established for the RASpec Impreza was a cross-campaign race car capable of competing in time attack, time trial, hillclimb and wheel-to-wheel racing series up and down the East Coast.

+This car was originally purchased in 2004, and gradually transformed from street car into full race car.
+The build was done iteratively informed from performance metrics during race events.

 <figure>
   <img src="/static/images/2015-08-15-raspec-impreza-exterior-front-left-01-far.jpg" alt>